-We held cash and cash equivalents of \$8.7 million as of March 31, 2016.
-We believe that these resources, the cash to be generated from future product sales, and the proceeds of the sale of the Series D Preferred Stock and Warrants, will be sufficient to meet our projected operating requirements through the fourth quarter of 2016.
-However, the amount of our future product sales is difficult to predict, especially in light of the limited nature of the recent commercialization of Quell, and actual sales may not be in line with our forecasts.
+We held cash and cash equivalents of \$9.1 million as of September 30, 2015.
+We believe that these resources, the cash to be generated from future product sales and the net proceeds of \$6.7 million from the issuance of the Series C Preferred Stock and Warrants on December 31, 2015 will be sufficient to meet our projected operating requirements through the second quarter of 2016.
+However, the amount of our future product sales is difficult to predict, especially in light of the recent commercialization of Quell, and actual sales may not be in line with our forecasts.

 Our financial statements have been prepared assuming that we will continue as a going concern which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 We expect to incur further losses as we aim to successfully commercialize Quell and DPNCheck and the operations of our business and will be dependent on funding our operations through additional public or private financing, collaborative arrangements with strategic partners, or through additional credit lines or other debt financing sources to increase the funds available to fund operations.
 These circumstances raise substantial doubt about our ability to continue as a going concern.
-As a result of this uncertainty and the substantial doubt about our ability to continue as a going concern explanatory paragraph.
+As a result of this uncertainty and the substantial doubt about our ability to continue as a going concern as of December 31, 2014, the report of our independent registered public accounting firm in our Annual Report on Form 10-K for the year ended December 31, 2014 includes a going concern explanatory paragraph.
 Management's plans include increasing revenue through the commercialization of Quell and DPNCheck.
 However, no assurance can be given at this time as to whether we will be able to achieve these objectives.
 Our financial statements do not include any adjustment relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should we be unable to continue as a going concern.